Friends of Francis Field

 A continuation of this article will show the progress FFF is making in updating the Master Plan, and implementing it with well designed and selected landscape elements.

 01. District of Columbia Zoning Commission, ZC Order No. 06-35, July 9, 2007, p.8.
 This is the order for a Planned Unit Development allowing the alteration of three office buildings at 1227-1231 25th Street NW, commonly referred to as the BNA buildings.
 PDF format.
+See pages 15 and 16 for Francis Field improvements ordered.

 02. DC Stoddert Soccer, "Minutes of the Board of Directors," January 9, 2008, Item IV, B, p.
 3. Also, Jessica Gould, "Francis Options Inspire New Fracas," The Foggy Bottom Current, Vol. 3, No. 47 (November 12, 2008), p.
 1.